paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 The Social Security Act, referred to in par.
 (9)(B)(ii), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2012—Pub.
 L. 112–141 amended section generally, substituting pars.
-(1) to (23) for former provisions consisting of subsecs. (a) and (b).
+(1) to (23) for former provisions defining terms for this chapter consisting of subsecs. (a) and (b).

 2008—Subsec. (a)(10).
 Pub.
 L. 110–244 substituted “charter, sightseeing,” for “charter,”.